Peakboard/peakboard-templates.github.io/_templates/IT-Server-Rack-Overview/en.md

 ---
 layout: article
-title: IT-Server-Rack-Overview
+title: IT server monitoring - server rack monitoring in real time
 description:
-  - This template offers the possibility to keep an overview of your server room with the help of a clear representation of all server racks.
-This increases the availability, because you can react earlier if there is a problem.
-A simple monitoring of all used servers.
-Sensors can display the temperature, it would also be possible to integrate an alarm system to provide even more protection.
-With this monitoring tool the server utilization is displayed in real time.
+  - Keep control of the server racks in your server room at all times with this template.
+Use it as an effective monitoring system to display the current server load.
+Monitor all servers in use, react much faster to potential problems and thus increase availability.
+Use sensors to measure the temperature or integrate an alarm system.
 lang: en
 weight: 1000
 isDraft: true